Super T-Girder Bridge Design as per AS 5100

 1. Define material and section properties.

-In midas Civil, the material properties are included in the database as per the standard.
+In MIDAS CIVIL, the material properties are included in the database as per the standard.
 The grade of concrete (like Australian Standard C40) can be directly selected.
 Various Super T girder sections are readily available in the database as per Australian and New Zealand standards, and thereby section properties are automatically calculated by the program.
-If we have unsymmetrical flanges of the Super T section, we also have an AutoCAD import of section using the built-in Section Property Calculator tool.
+If we have unsymmetrical flanges of the Super T section, we also have an AutoCAD import of the section using the built-in Section Property Calculator tool.

 Figure 3.
 Section Property CalculatorFigure 3.
 Section Property Calculator